tensarflow/aruco-following-robot-pkg/README.md

-# Documentation computer_vision_pkg - Package
+# Documentation
-This is the computer vision repository of project ebabil
+This is the computer vision repository of an aruco-code following gimbal

 ## Convinient hacks